Hanani-Tutte for approximating maps of graphs: Introduction

 \begin{corollary} If $G$ is a forest, the $\mathbb{Z}_2$-approximability implies approximability by an embedding.\jk{our theorem implies this, right? this should be stated explicitly.} \end{corollary}

-Theorem~\ref{thm:main} confirms a conjecture of M.~Skopenkov~\cite[Conjecture 1.6]{Sko03_approximability}, since our definition of the derivative agrees with his definition in the case when $G$ is a cycle and since for every cycle $C$ in $G^{(i)}$ there exists a cycle $D$ in $G$ such that $(D^{(i)},H^{(i)}|_{\varphi(D^{(i)})},\varphi^{(i)}|_{D^{(i)}})=(C,H^{(i)}|_{\varphi^{(i)}(C)},\varphi^{(i)}|_C)$, by Claim~\ref{claim:hereditary}.
+Theorem~\ref{thm:main} essentially confirms a conjecture of M.~Skopenkov~\cite[Conjecture 1.6]{Sko03_approximability}\footnote{The conjecture predicts $i$ in Theorem~\ref{thm:main} to be at most $|V|$ rather than $2|E|$, hence, the word ``essentally''.}, since our definition of the derivative agrees with his definition in the case when $G$ is a cycle and since for every cycle $C$ in $G^{(i)}$ there exists a cycle $D$ in $G$ such that $(D^{(i)},H^{(i)}|_{\varphi(D^{(i)})},\varphi^{(i)}|_{D^{(i)}})=(C,H^{(i)}|_{\varphi^{(i)}(C)},\varphi^{(i)}|_C)$, by Claim~\ref{claim:hereditary}.
 The previous claim also immediately implies Corollary~\ref{cor:forest} which confirms a conjecture of Repov\v{s} and A. B. Skopenkov~\cite[Conjecture 1.8]{ReSk98_deleted}.
 The corollary follows also implicitly from the proof of Theorem~\ref{thm:main}, since it will be straightforward to see that $G^{(i)}$ is a forest, if $G$ is a forest.
 The main consequence of Theorem~\ref{thm:main} is the following.

 \begin{theorem} We can test in $O(|\varphi|^{2\omega})$, where $O(n^{\omega})$ is the complexity of multiplication of square $n\times n$ matrices, whether $(G,H,\varphi)$ is approximable by an embedding. \end{theorem}